Thursday,26 December 2024

 Cambodia’s banking sector is undergoing rapid digitalisation, and Canadia Bank is keeping pace with a strategy led by chief information officer (CIO) Howard Lau, who joined Canadia Bank in 2022 and worked previously in a prestige bank, a pioneer in self-service banking and digital innovation in Asia.
 He has overseen substantial upgrades to Canadia’s digital platforms, including a revamped mobile app.
 In 2023 alone, the bank saw a 140% increase in active mobile users versus the previous year, reflecting Cambodia’s growing appetite for digital banking.

 Lau emphasised, “Our digital investments are about creating a secure, seamless experience for customers, addressing both convenience and security.”
-Recognising that a substantial portion of Cambodia’s rural population remains unbanked, Canadia introduced a hybrid onboarding process where customers receive assistance in branches, using tablets to ease their transition into digital banking.
+Recognising that a substantial portion of Cambodia’s rural population remains unbanked, Canadia Bank introduced a hybrid onboarding process where customers receive assistance in branches, using tablets to ease their transition into digital banking.
 This inclusive approach supports Cambodia’s rural population, where approximately 45% of adults remain unbanked, according to the World Bank’s Global Findex data.
-By blending digital solutions with personalised support, Canadia is fostering trust and accessibility across its customer base.
+By blending digital solutions with personalised support, Canadia Bank is fostering trust and accessibility across its customer base.

 Managing credit underwriting challenges and growth

-With a highly fragmented banking sector, Canadia Bank faces challenges in credit underwriting, particularly in gathering adequate financial documentation from small and medium sized enterprises (SMEs) and rural customers who may lack formal financial records.
+With a highly fragmented banking sector, Canadia Bank faces challenges in credit underwriting, particularly in gathering adequate financial documentation from small and medium-sized enterprises (SMEs) and rural customers who may lack formal financial records.
 Chief operating officer (COO) Song Khenglay, who has a deep understanding of Cambodia’s market dynamics, explained, “For SMEs in rural regions, the ease of accessing funds quickly is often prioritised over the formal processes we have in place.
 It’s a delicate balance we navigate daily.”

 Focus on ESG and financial inclusion